 - Reducing the amount of carbon emissions emitted by delivery trucks on campus by consolidating supply orders

 - Enabling power management settings on electronic equipment for energy savings

 - Installing energy-efficient lighting, motion light sensors, and utilizing natural lighting to save energy

 - Using low-flow appliances to reduce water waste

 - Promoting sustainable commuting options such as carpooling, biking, and public transit

-In the second year since the launch of the Sustainable Columbia initiative in 2016, Columbia Nursing received a PLATINUM Workplace Certification by the Columbia Office of Environmental Stewardship for our sustainability efforts.
+In the third year since the launch of the Sustainable Columbia initiative in 2016, Columbia Nursing received a PLATINUM Workplace Certification by the Columbia Office of Environmental Stewardship for our sustainability efforts.
 This was the highest level of certification awarded amongst Columbia University schools.
 Categories measured for the award included waste, energy, water, transportation, and more.

 Columbia Nursing’s new building, which was completed in July 2017, has been certified by the U.S. Green Building Council (USGBC) as a LEED Gold Project, joining a select group of leaders in the built environment.
 Available for all building types, LEED, or Leadership in Energy and Environmental Design, provides a framework to create healthy, highly efficient and cost-saving green buildings.
 LEED certification is a globally recognized symbol of sustainability achievement.